pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

     - Only letters, numbers, underscores (`_`), and slashes (`/`) are allowed in a path.
 A path must start with a slash (`/`) and end with a letter, number, or underscore (`_`).
 For example, `/my_endpoint/get_id`.
     - The length of the path must be less than 64 characters.

 - **Batch Operation**: Controls whether to enable the endpoint to operate in batch mode.
 When it is enabled, you can operate on multiple rows in a single request.
-To enable this option, make sure that the request method is `POST`, `PUT`, or `DELETE`, and that the last SQL statement for the endpoint is an `INSERT`, `UPDATE`, or `DELETE` operation.
+To enable this option, make sure that the request method is `POST`, `PUT`, or `DELETE`.

 - **Endpoint URL**: (read-only) the URL is automatically generated based on the region where the corresponding cluster is located, the service URL of the Data App, and the path of the endpoint.
 For example, if the path of the endpoint is `/my_endpoint/get_id`, the endpoint URL is `https://<region>.data.tidbcloud.com/api/v1beta/app/<App ID>/endpoint/my_endpoint/get_id`.